 GO: Do you have any advice for a young couple who have hopes/dreams of a healthy, long-term relationship together?

 Dr. Schwartz: Actually, my advice is for couples of any age who dream of a healthy long-term relationship!
 (I’ve seen women over 80 get together with all the passion of a younger couple—and I’ve also seen their hopes get dashed.)

 It’s this: go slowly.
 Truly get to know each other, beyond all the hopes, dreams, fantasies, limerence, lust, and projection.
 Know yourself, too.
 Know your must-haves and deal-breakers, and have or develop the skills to flex on most everything else.
 Take a course like Conscious Girlfriend’s Roadmap class, a 12-week comprehensive online course in dating and love designed specifically for lesbians, or get those same skills elsewhere.
 Don’t make the mistake of thinking that “love conquers all.”
 Love, in itself, is not enough for a healthy, happy relationship.
 And real love takes time to build.
 Yet, use your hopes and dreams as fuel for the longer journey.

 A long-term happy relationship is one of the best predictors of health and well-being for most of us.
 It’s worth the effort!

-Whether you’re in a brand new relationship or have been with the same woman for years, it’s important to remember: good relationships don’t just happen, they take dedication and work.
-When I was having relationship troubles a few years ago, a wise older lesbian friend give me some solid relationship advice, she told me to always remember the “three Cs” in relationships: communication, commitment, and compromise.
-While all three of these may not be equally important or going as smoothly as you’d like at times, they all need to be present and important to you and your partner in order to make your relationship happy and healthy.
+Whether you’re in a brand-new relationship or have been with the same woman for years, it’s important to remember: good relationships don’t just happen, they take dedication and work.
+When I was having relationship troubles a few years ago, a wise older lesbian friend give me some solid relationship advice.
+She told me to always remember the “three Cs” in relationships: communication, commitment, and compromise.
+While all three of these may not be equally important, or go as smoothly as you’d like at times, they all need to be present and important to you and your partner in order to make your relationship happy and healthy.